hardyoyo/hardy_pre_commit_hooks/README.md

     -   id: commit-msg-sentiment.py
 ```

-And then ask pre-commit to install the script(s) to your repository:
+And then ask pre-commit to install the commit-msg hook script to your repository:

 ```
-pre-commit install
+pre-commit install --hook-type commit-msg
 ```

 ## How to test